vegarringdal/simple-html/README.md

    * [x] add input to row
    * [ ] able to set placeholder with config
    * [ ] able to add focus button (...) or dropdown icon
+      * I might just a focus event for this, so its not part of grid
    * [x] edit cells
    * [ ] edit cells callback/event
    * [ ] support simple dropsdown (dropdown need to be placed on document like we need to do with menus)
+     * I might just a focus event for this, so its not part of grid
    * [ ] option to override cell with callback, incase someone want svg and text etc, we can give them access to lit-html ctx for fast rendering
    * [x] readonly
      * [ ] with callback, so you can also set it based on other row values
    * [ ] disabled? (or is this just disabled)
  * [ ] menu label
+   * [x] GUI
    * [ ] pin left
    * [ ] pin right
    * [ ] hide